Init 1

 General architecture

-In essence a broker is a middleware, a software that accepts input from multiple clients (producers) and forward it to a set of destinatary clients (consumers) using an abstraction to define and manage these groups of clients in the form of a channel, or topic, as it’s called by the protocol standards.
+In essence a broker is a middleware, a software that accepts input from multiple clients (producers) and forward it to a set of recipient clients (consumers) using an abstraction to define and manage these groups of clients in the form of a channel, or topic, as it’s called by the protocol standards.
 Much like an IRC channel or equivalent in a generic chat, each consumer client can subscribe to topics in order to receive all messages published by other clients to those topics.

 The first idea coming to mind is a server built on top of a data structure of some kind that allow to easily manage these topics and connected clients, being them producers or consumers.
 Each message received by a client must be forwarded to all other connected clients that are subscribed to the specified topic of the message.